rule

 Text 13

 Existing completely self-sufficient at the base of the nether worlds is Ananta the so very powerful Supreme Lord of insurmountable prowess and the great one of all transcendental qualities and glory, who playfully for its maintenance keeps the earth from falling.'
+(Vedabase)

 Text 14

 All the destinations that those desiring after material enjoyment, according their karma, in this thereof fashioned universe can achieve, have thus for true, as it was received, been described.
+(Vedabase)

 Text 15

-As you inquired, have I shown you, o King, what, to the people their inclinations and nature, are the inevitably resultant different higher and lower kinds of destinations; what else should I tell you about?'
+As you inquired, have I shown you, o King, what, to the people their inclinations and nature, are the inevitably resultant different higher and lower kinds of destinations; what more should I tell you about?'
 (Vedabase)

 The picture is a detail of a Hindu picture of Ananta Vishnu.